 An initial task to develop a detailed Adaptive Management Plan for consideration by the NRC, which the NRC would adopt or amend.
 Thereafter, it would be tasked with monitoring and reporting on implementation of the plan, and offering specific recommendations to the NRC on pond management and other actions.

-Representation from all town departments involved with implementing elements of the plan (including the NRC, the Concord Recreation Commission, the Concord Public Works Commission), as well as other groups with a specific interest in the future of the pond system (such as Friends of Warner’s Pond, non-profit organization(s) with expertise on local waterways and water resource ecology, Concord Scout House and the Scouting community, and the West Concord Advisory Committee), plus some number of other members with relevant expertise.
-Each town department would bring relevant expertise connected to the Management Committee’s mandate.
-Specifically, NRC would bring expertise on the ecological elements of the work, the Recreation Commission would bring expertise on the recreational elements, and the CPW Commission would bring expertise on elements related to dam maintenance and safety.
+Representation from all town departments involved with implementing elements of the plan (including the NRC, the Concord Recreation Commission, the Concord Public Works Commission), as well as other Concord resident groups with a specific interest in the future of the pond system (such as Friends of Warner’s Pond, non-profit organization(s) with expertise on local waterways and water resource ecology, Concord Scout House and the Scouting community, and the West Concord Advisory Committee), plus some number of other members with relevant expertise.

 A fixed and appropriate appointment term for members (e.g. five years).

-As noted above, external support from a pond management consultant and/or third-party evaluator to ensure rigorous and impartial development and tracking of goals and metrics in the Adaptive Management Plan.
+As noted above, external support from a pond management consultant and, in five years, a third-party evaluator to ensure rigorous and impartial development and tracking of goals and metrics in the Adaptive Management Plan.

 Committee meetings of sufficient frequency (e.g., every month) to ensure effective and rigorous oversight of the Adaptive Management Plan and other Management Committee tasks.